rwieruch/blog_robinwieruch_content/blog/webpack-advanced-setup-tutorial/index.md

 ;
 ```

 Take this one step further and introduce the bug in your Webpack build for production instead.
-Run `npm run build` and `http-server dist` to see the error in your browser again:
+Run `npm run build` and `npx http-server dist` to see the error in your browser again:

 ```javascript
 bundle.js:1 Uncaught ReferenceError: c is not defined